Can You Make Money on Upwork? Stories From 17 Freelancers

 "Bring as many testimonials as you possibly can.
 For example, if you already have a few going on your LinkedIn profile, I would reach out to them and say, look can I just use the very same one here on Upwork?
 You're gonna get an email; just copy and paste it from what you previously wrote on LinkedIn.”

-In the beginning, new freelancers typically have to actively submit proposals to jobs.
-You may need to dedicate time each day to submitting proposals.
+In the beginning, new freelancers may have to dedicate time each day actively submitting proposals to jobs.
 Experienced freelancers, especially those who’ve earned Talent Badges, may have many repeat clients and regularly receive job invites.
 While this can be one of your goals, building a freelance business takes time, dedication, and consistent effort, especially in the beginning.

 “I apply for jobs almost every day.
 Just set aside 45 mins in the evening or in the morning.
 It really doesn’t take long, just be consistent.”